Preparing for the Fall 2019 Semester

-Spring 2019 courses will appear on the UC Berkeley Schedule in early October.
-Phase I of Course Enrollment will begin mid-October.
-New freshmen in MechE will be required to see a Faculty Adviser and their enrollment will be blocked until they do ( The holds will look like this in CalCentral: “Enrollment Hold-Faculty Advising” ).
+Fall 2019 courses will appear on the UC Berkeley on April 1.
+Phase I of Course Enrollment will begin in mid April.
+New first years in MechE will be required to see a Faculty Adviser and their enrollment will be blocked until they do (the holds will look like this in CalCentral: “Enrollment Hold-Faculty Advising”).
 For everyone else, Faculty Advising is strongly recommended, but not required.
 Details are below.

-When: Tuesday, 10/2 – Thursday, 4/11, faculty will have sign-up sheets on their door starting the last week of September.
+When: Monday 4/8 – Friday, 4/12, faculty will have sign-up sheets on their door starting the first week of April.
 If your faculty does not have sign-up and have not contacted you about an alternate method of meeting, please email them.
 Please sign up at least a day in advance and make sure to show up for the time that you signed up for.
 Being a no-show will not be acceptable.

 What to Bring